VarunkumarCS/WeatherAPI/README.md

 c) Parsing the Data

-- Print the Town/ city Name
+- Print the Town/ city Name.
-- Printing the Temperature
+- Printing the Temperature.
-- Printing the Visibility
+- Printing the Visibility.

 I've used (Requests, JSON, PPRINT, JSON Decode Error, Time) packages in the Python script.